 Genetic testing provides powerful information which can help you and your doctor determine risk-reduction strategies.
 Understanding your risk and being proactive about your breast health can help lower your risk, or find breast cancer at an early (and more treatable) stage.

 We encourage all men and women who have reason to suspect a genetic risk for breast and/or ovarian cancer to come to Montclair Breast Center for genetic counseling and possible testing.
+All appointments can be completed via telemedicine – including mailing lab samples.

 Genetic and Familial Risk